 The Group's interest rate risk arises primarily from borrowings.
-Borrowings issued at variable rates and at fixed rates expose the Group to cash flow interest rate risk and fair value interest risk respectively.
+Borrowings issued at variable rates and at fixed rates expose the Group to cash flow interest rate risk.

 The following table details the interest rate profile of the Group's borrowings: